nurdamiron/Xenon-Lite/README.md

 # Xenon Project Plan

+The goal of this project plan is to create a Minimum Viable Product (MVP) for Xenon by the end of summer.

 ## Phase 1: Project Initiation

-1. Define project scope and objectives
+1. Define project scope and objectives for MVP
 2. Identify stakeholders
 3. Establish project team roles and responsibilities
 4. Develop a project charter